 Economic analysis of costs and benefits of mutation breeding research under the RCA.

 To combine the quantitative, qualitative and economic analysis, evaluation rubrics were developed.
-Rubrics, comprising a matrix of agreed criteria (aspects of performance) and standards (levels of performance) provided a transparent and robust framework for rating the social and economic impact of the mutation breeding RCA from the mix of evidence.
+Rubrics, comprising a matrix of agreed criteria (aspects of performance) and standards (levels of performance) provided a transparent and robust framework for rating the social and economic impact of the mutation breeding projects under the RCA from the mix of evidence.
 Refer to Annex G for full details of the methodology.

 Social and economic impacts

-Since 1972, the mutation breeding RCA has supported participating GPs in the Asia-Pacific region to undertake a considerable body of primary research.
+Since 1972, the RCA has supported participating GPs in the Asia-Pacific region to undertake a considerable body of mutation breeding research.
 The following summary focuses on the most recent two decades, since the year 2000.
 It focuses on the value added by the RCA, over and above the primary research that may be undertaken by individual countries independently.

-Key impacts of the mutation breeding RCA include contributions to increased food production, enhanced environmental protection, strengthened regional capacity and capability, and economic impacts.
+Key impacts of the mutation breeding projects under the RCA include contributions to increased food production, enhanced environmental protection, strengthened regional capacity and capability, and economic impacts.
 These impacts are summarised as follows.

-Crop varieties developed through the mutation breeding RCA
+Crop varieties developed through mutation breeding projects under the RCA

-The mutation breeding RCA has supported a significant body of primary research.
+The RCA has supported a significant body of primary research.
 Since 2000, 7,316 mutant lines (breeding lines with the intended target traits) and 254 mutant varieties (certified and officially released) have been developed in the participating countries.
 These new mutant varieties span 12 different crops, with rice, wheat and soybean being the crops with the highest number of new mutant varieties (Figure 1).

 Figure 1: Mutant varieties developed under the RCA since 2000, by crop